Think On These Things

 things.
 The things which you learned and received and heard and saw in me, these

 do, and the God of peace will be with you” (Phil.
 4:8-9).

 When I was a young girl, about twelve-years-old, I sat

 in class with many middle school-age kids.
 I noticed a preacher standing at the

-door of my classroom and talking with my teacher.
-I intently looked at him and saw a familiar face; his
+door of my classroom.
+He was talking with my teacher.
+I intently looked at him and saw a familiar face.
+His

 name was Pastor George.
 I’ll never forget that moment because Pastor George had

 come to take me home to be with my family that day.
 As he was driving me and my

 siblings to our destination, he shared disappointing news with us.
 He told us that our dad had gone home to be

 with Jesus.
 We silently sat through that drive all the way home; but as soon as